PPhub-hy/torch-tapnet/README.md

 # torch-tapnet
-This is a reserved page for an acdamic paper named 'Towards Intelligent Coin-tap Test via Convolutional Neural Networks and Deep Transfer Learning'
+This is a reserved page for an academic paper named 'Deep Learning Based Intelligent Coin-tap Test for Defect Recognition'.
+It is currently under peer review for possible publication.
+Once the paper is officially published, the data, codes, and quick demos of it will be updated on this page to share the results and implementation of this study with the public.